 Imagine a stock trading app with bots that need to learn on the fly about market movements to make the correct predictions about stock prices.

 - the ML model is too large to fit on a mobile device

 Machine learning models may often require more than 100Mb of disk space, making downloads less likely to happen, given an average app size of 100Mb.

 - the algorithm’s output should combine with other data pulled from third-party APIs

 Let’s say you’re Netflix, and you want to fetch information from IMDB about my reviews and ratings before serving me movie recommendations solely based on my activity in the Netflix app.

 Creating apps that use machine learning hosted on devices makes the app development process a little more complicated.
 Fortunately, there are some legit shortcuts, much like with the cloud hosting option, which we’ll discuss shortly.

-Anyways, what are the advantages of placing the ML part inside your app?
+Anyways, what are the advantages of setting up a machine learning application with the ML part hosted by an app?

 Dedicated hardware AI chips and a potent combination of powerful GPUs and CPUs make the user experience buttery smooth.
 Think of a mobile app instantly recognizing all players while you’re watching a sports match.

-For the mobile apps relying on the analysis of personal data, this information no longer needs to travel to a server because all processing happens right on smartphones.
+For the mobile apps relying on the analysis of personal data, this information no longer needs to travel to a server because all processing and data mining happens right on smartphones.